napasornc/c0dew0rd/week 11/readme.md

-## Email

 ## Sound

 I decided to add sound so that it enhance the reading experience.
-However, I think
+However, now that I think about it, I think stripping back the sound might be a good idea.
+I think it doesn't incorperate into the work.
+If I were to develop it, I will try to use text-to-voice(maybe) to control the behavior of the flocking.

 -------------------------------------------------
 ### [Previous](https://github.com/napasornc/c0dew0rd/tree/master/week%2010) -> [Next](https://github.com/napasornc/c0dew0rd/tree/master/week%2012)